Code-Institute-Submissions/Visit-East-Cork/README.md

 ***Logo:***
 The logo used for the Visit East Cork website is a Triskell Celtic Symbol, a free to use image from PlumePloume and Pixabay, available **[here](https://pixabay.com/vectors/triskell-symbol-celtic-logo-1194004/)**

-**Font**
+***Font***
-I selected the Josefiin font from Google Fonts for this project as it is reminiscent of classic minimalist travel posters and fits in with the styling of the website.
+I selected the Josefin font from Google Fonts for this project as it is reminiscent of classic minimalist travel posters and fits in with the styling of the website.
 This font is backed up by the sans-serif font.

-**Colours:**
+***Colours:***
 The colour scheme for this project is bright and airy so a blue and white theme was selected.
 The following colours are used in the project:

 * Light Blue: rgba(87, 202, 255, 1)